McCaffertyp/CollatzConjecture/README.md

 All POI will have their two-step value result in the combination of EQO and EQE, thus EQO can have a sibling equation, which will henceforth be EQOA = (3 * x + 1) / 2.
 EQE shall remain the same of EQE = x / 2

-2) Since the current Collatz problem always converges on 1, and that's gotten to by dividing by 2, we know that the previous number before 1 was 2 since 2 / 2 = 1.
+2) Since the current Collatz Conjecture always converges on 1, and that's gotten to by dividing by 2, we know that the previous number before 1 was 2 since 2 / 2 = 1.
 We also know that 3 * 1 + 1 = 4, which is a PEI and would have
 EQE performed on it.
 Due to this, we have the "4 Loop" which will be referred to as 4L.
 We can backtrack from 1 to 2 to 4 to etc...
 These are all powers of 2.
 Thus, we are now also brought to the conclusion that once a power